puppeteer/puppeteer/new-docs/puppeteer.httpresponse.md

 ## HTTPResponse class

-The HTTPResponse class represents responses which are received by page.
+The HTTPResponse class represents responses which are received by the [Page](./puppeteer.page.md) class.

 <b>Signature:</b>